udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/lesson-4-ingesting-and-organizing-data-in-a-lakehouse/exercises/concept3-athena-joins-with-glue-catalog/README.md

 *Hint: as with most SQL Databases, glue tables don't require strictly defined foreign keys*

 As with any SQL select statement, we have to first choose the primary table in our select statement.
-In our case it will be the **customer** table.
+In our case it will be the **customer_trusted** table.

 ![Customer Trusted Zone and Accelerometer Landing Zone](./images/two-tables.png)